Charles E W Bean, Diaries, AWM38 3DRL 606/59/1 - September 1916 - Part 4

 make a retirement &

-shorten their time.
+shorten their line.
 I must

 get back by the 24th.